 Common Name: Bouillon Bolete

 Tells: Think “muddled bicolor.”
-Flesh often smells like beef bouillon.
-Stem flesh may slowly stain green from the base up and/or stem skin in.
+Firm, yellow flesh often smells like beef bouillon & stem flesh may slowly stain green from the base up and/or stem skin in.

-Other Information: Cap more pinkish-red (or a tan) than true red, and stem not the distinct red-and-yellow of a Bicolor.
-Yellow pores age toward brown & bruise blue.
+Other Information: Cap is usually more pinkish-red (or a tan) than true red, and stem not the distinct red-and-yellow of a Bicolor.
+Yellow pores bruise blue & age toward orange/brown.
 White to yellow cap flesh may blue slowly & faintly.
 May grow in united clusters or as individuals.
+Your author has personally found specimens with a cap >11″ across.

 - NH4OH (Ammonia): Cap surface turns greenish olive, then darkens.
 Cap flesh turns bright yellow, then pale gray.